Han River (Taiwan)

 The Han River (旱溪 (Hànxī), lit. "dry creek") is a river located in Taichung, Taiwan.
 The river flows southwards from Gonglaoping in Fengyuan District until it joins the Dali River near Provincial Highway 74 in Dali District.

-Even though the river is wide, it's relatively low discharge means that the river runs dry for most of the year, hence the name.
+Even though the river is wide, its relatively low discharge means that the river runs dry for most of the year, hence the name.
 A bike path known as the "Han River Bike Trail" (旱溪自行車道) runs alongside the river between Fengyuan and Dali.